-- Mobility Component of Personal Independence Payments, Housing Benefit, Council Tax Reduction and War Pensions; - The assessable income should be net of housing and council tax costs (where applicable.)
-This includes rent, mortgage payments, Council Tax, water and sewerage costs; - Income derived from benefits paid for or on behalf of a dependent child will be disregarded; - Kinship Care payments will be disregarded; - Where a service user or their partner is in receipt of earned income, only net earnings are considered, and a maximum earnings disregard of £20 is applied.
-For example if someone earns £100 after tax then the council would take £80 into consideration when undertaking a Financial Assessment; - All service users with capital of £10,000 or less to be disregarded and tariff income applied of £1 for each unit of £500 over £10,000; - Statutory re-dress scheme for survivors of historical child abuse; - Child Disability Payment (CDP) and Short-Term Assistance (STA); - Scottish Infected Blood Scheme (SIBSS) (and equivalent UK schemes e.g. England Infected Blood Support Scheme); - Victims Payment Regulations 2020; - Redress Board (Northern Ireland); - Payment Scheme for Former British Child Migrants; - Thalidomide payments; and - Future Pathways discretionary fund.
+- a) Mobility Component of Personal Independence Payments, Housing Benefit, Council Tax Reduction and War Pensions; - b) The assessable income should be net of housing and council tax costs (where applicable.)
+This includes rent, mortgage payments, Council Tax, water and sewerage costs; - c) Income derived from benefits paid for or on behalf of a dependent child will be disregarded; - d) Kinship Care payments will be disregarded; - e) Where a service user or their partner is in receipt of earned income, only net earnings are considered, and a maximum earnings disregard of £20 is applied.
+For example if someone earns £100 after tax then the council would take £80 into consideration when undertaking a Financial Assessment; - f) All service users with capital of £10,000 or less to be disregarded and tariff income applied of £1 for each unit of £500 over £10,000; - g) Statutory re-dress scheme for survivors of historical child abuse; - h) Child Disability Payment (CDP) and Short-Term Assistance (STA); - i) Scottish Infected Blood Scheme (SIBSS) (and equivalent UK schemes e.g. England Infected Blood Support Scheme); - j) Victims Payment Regulations 2020; - k) Redress Board (Northern Ireland); - I) Payment Scheme for Former British Child Migrants; - m) Thalidomide payments; - n) Future Pathways discretionary fund; - o) Windrush Compensation Scheme;11 - p) UK Energy Bills Support Scheme; - q) Homes for Ukraine Payments; and - r) Infected blood compensation.